langgenius/dify-docs/en/advanced/retrieval-augment/retrieval.md

 <figure><img src="../../.gitbook/assets/spaces_CdDIVDY6AtAz028MFT4d_uploads_LgAOVtxy9kQ0B8e2qaQl_image.webp" alt=""><figcaption><p>N-to-1 Retrieval </p></figcaption></figure>

-Therefore, this mode's recall effectiveness can be impacted when there are too many knowledge or when the knowledge descriptions lack sufficient distinction.
-This mode is more suitable for applications with fewer knowledge.&#x20;
+Therefore, this mode's recall effectiveness can be impacted when there are too many knowledge bases or when the knowledge descriptions lack sufficient distinction.
+This mode is more suitable for applications with fewer knowledge bases.&#x20;

 Tip: OpenAI Function Call already supports multiple tool calls, and Dify plans to upgrade this mode to "N-to-M retrieval" in future versions.